A big hello from Mrs Paterson!

 I have also included some of our 60 second reading activities again.
 This fortnight, the writing booklet I've added is all about the jungle- so I've kept with this theme for our 60 second reads too.

 Remember to read a little bit of a book each day too!

-And, if you are enjoying these experiments and investigations, why not check out these websites and have a go at some of these other STEM projects?
+* And, if you enjoy experiments and investigations, why not check out these websites and have a go at some of these other STEM projects?
 (I will leave these websites up for the rest of this term to allow you plenty of time to explore!):